cosmos/ibc-go/docs/ibc/light-clients/updates-and-misbehaviour.md

 For an example of a `CheckForMisbehaviour` implementation, please check the [Tendermint light client](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/misbehaviour_handle.go#L18).

-For example, the Tendermint light client [defines `Misbehaviour`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/misbehaviour.go) as two different types of situations: a situation where two conflicting `Headers` with the same height have been submitted to update a client's `ConsensusState` within the same trusting period, or that the two conflicting `Headers` have been submitted at different heights but the consensus states are not in the correct monotonic time ordering (BFT time violation).
+> The Tendermint light client [defines `Misbehaviour`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/misbehaviour.go) as two different types of situations: a situation where two conflicting `Headers` with the same height have been submitted to update a client's `ConsensusState` within the same trusting period, or that the two conflicting `Headers` have been submitted at different heights but the consensus states are not in the correct monotonic time ordering (BFT time violation).
 More explicitly, updating to a new height must have a timestamp greater than the previous consensus state, or, if inserting a consensus at a past height, then time must be less than those heights which come after and greater than heights which come before.

 ## `UpdateStateOnMisbehaviour`